3142/0-home/source/en/parallels.md

 ## Overview

+Translated text makes posts available in more languages.

+A reader who is only interested in one language can view the post in that language without distractions.

+Seeing the original text and the translation can be useful to someone learning a language.
 The original and translated text are presented in a choice of formats.
 The preference of format may vary with the level of the reader.

 ## Original text